Balashanmugam30/CrewAI-Financial-Summary/README.md

 ## 🔮 Future Improvements

 * Add support for more languages.
-* Include more advanced chart visualizations.
+* Include additional sources for image discovery.
 * Schedule daily reports with cron or a cloud function.

 ---